dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 One choice that the Orleans designers could have made would be to have the runtime save state after every method invocation, but that turns out to be undesirable because it is far too conservative -- not all invocations will actually modify the state on all invocations, and some will never modify it.
 Rather than employing a complex system to evaluate state differentials after each method, Orleans asks the grain developer to add the necessary logic to determine whether state needs to be saved or not.

-Saving the state using the storage provider is easily accomplished by calling `State.WriteStateAsync()`.
+Saving the state using the storage provider is easily accomplished by calling `base.WriteStateAsync()`.

 Thus, the final version of the `Promote()` and `SetManager()` methods looks like this: